klharp/SQLAchemy-SurfsUp/README.md

 ## Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Designed a Flask API based on the previously developed.

-* Use Flask to create your routes.
+* Used Flask to create your routes.

 ### Routes